-- Note: Revised net FDI inflows include privatisation of state-owned enterprises (SOEs), specifically to non-residents, and banking restructuring, specifically the sale of bank assets to foreign investors. - Source: Bank Indonesia: Indonesian Financial Statistics, successive issues through February 2005.
+Note: Revised net FDI inflows include privatisation of state-owned enterprises (SOEs), specifically to

+Source: Bank Indonesia: Indonesian Financial

+Statistics, successive issues through

+February 2005.

 The fact that a small amount of FDI only flowed into the country since 2004, while Korea and Thailand, the two other East Asian countries worst affected by the Asian economic crisis, already flowed into these two countries since 1999 meant that these countries experienced not only a strengthening of their currencies, but also an accelerated of much needed corporate restructuring, and important infusions of new technologies and modern management methods (World Bank, 2000: 6).
 Indonesia, on the other hand, was much less able to obtain these benefit, as FDI instead flowed out of the country.